beach1208/LA-NATURE/README.md

 ### 2. Set the goal - What's the goal?

 - Make a blog theme which catches eyes of bloggers and readers.
-- Make a theme which bloggers can show their pictures beautifully.
+- Make a theme that bloggers can use to show their pictures beautifully.

 ### 3. Wireframing